What is clindamycin?

 Clindamycin is available in oral liquid, tablets, and capsules.
 It may be given with or without food, but never give this medication as a dry pill.
 Give with a moist treat or small amount of liquid.
 If the pill becomes lodged in the throat or esophagus, it may cause ulcers.

 Clindamycin has a very bitter taste, so you may need to disguise the medication in food for your pet to take it.

 This medication will take effect quickly, in about 1 to 2 hours, but visible effects may take a few days to be recognized.

 What if I miss giving my pet the medication or my shipment is late?

-If you miss a dose, give it when you remember, but if it is close to the time for the next dose, skip the dose you missed and give it at the next scheduled time, and return to the regular dosing schedule.
+If you miss a dose, give it when you remember; however, if it is close to time for the next dose, skip the dose you missed, give it at the next scheduled time, and return to the regular dosing schedule.

 Never give your pet two doses at once or give extra doses.

 Gastrointestinal upset in both dogs and cats has been reported, including vomiting, diarrhea, and occasionally bloody diarrhea in dogs.